tosti007/proofmacros/README.md

 | done    | Conclude the proof to be done | `\done[optional different goal index]{hint}` | This is optional, you might as well use the step command for this

 # Note:
-The delimiter between the hint and expression is defined in the `proofdelimiter`, you won't need to use this manually.
+* The delimiter between the hint and expression is defined in the `proofdelimiter`, you won't need to use this manually.
 However if you want to change it you can by using `\renewcommand{\proofdelimiter}{your delimiter}`
+* If there is anything wrong or you feel like there should be an improvement don't hesitate to make an issue or send me a pull request on [github](https://github.com/tosti007/proofmacros/)!

+---

 Derived from http://www.cs.uu.nl/docs/vakken/pc/1617/supplements/pncproofmacros.sty by dr. S.W.B.
 Prasetya